QROkes/webinoly/README.md

 </div>

 ## Overview
-A complete LEMP stack _– Linux Ubuntu + Nginx + MariaDB (MySQL) + PHP –_ or install individual packages according to your needs.
+A complete LEMP stack _– Linux Ubuntu + Nginx + MariaDB (or MySQL, you can choose) + PHP –_ or install individual packages according to your needs.

 **One of the most reliable configurations to host your websites and with Webinoly you can do it in just one step.**